bioinfo-ut/PhenotypeSeeker/README.md

 Then the **"chi-squared_test_results.txt"** or **"t-test_results.txt"** file is created depending on which type of phenotype (binary or continuous accordingly) were used.

-The columns in "chi-squared_test_results.txt" represent (1) the tested k-mer sequence, (2) chi-sqared statistic value, (3) the pvalue of chi-squared statistic, (4) number of samples with the specific k-mer and (5) the names of the samples with the specific k-mer.
+The columns in "chi-squared_test_results.txt" represent (1) the tested k-mer sequences, (2) the chi-squared statistic values, (3) the pvalues of chi-squared statistics, (4) the numbers of samples with the specific k-mers and (5) the names of the samples with the specific k-mers.

 Example of **"chi-squared_test_results.txt"** file:
 ```